BigPolarBear1/Factorization_new/README.md

 To do:

 Step 1.
 For each squared quadratic coefficient in mod p calculate how much N needs to be subtracted to reach 0.
 Step 2.
 Multiply coefficients in different prime moduli together... such that the total amount of N being subtracted results in a small number.
 Hence, it being garantueed to be divisble by the primes that are multiplied, whatever factors remain will be small.

+The good thing is that the amount of times N gets subtract, as we multiply those coefficients mod p together.. it can only go up, it doesn't wrap around modulo m.. so that does make it a lot more straight forward.
+So we just need to look at the rate of the coefficient squared vs the amount of times N gets subtracted... that should do it.. unless I'm just wrong again and overlooking something.
+I don't seem to be very sharp mentally lately.

 I think this is the only way to do it quickly.